lucidworks/index-stage-sdk/examples/copying-document-stage/README.md

 # Build
-To create a plugin call ```./gradlew -p examples/copying-document-stage assemblePlugin``` in the main folder.
+To create a plugin call ```./gradlew -p examples/copying-document-stage clean assemblePlugin``` in the main folder.
 This will create a plugin zip file (with required manifest file) within the ```build/libs``` folder

 # Deploy